qoh/forgettable-mods/mods/shenanigans/README.md

 > 2. tricky or questionable practices or conduct
 > 3. high-spirited or mischievous activity

-A collection of utilities for experimenting, messing with, or otherwise make up your own fun.
-Allows you to view from any angle, warp to different dungeons and spawn just about any object in the game on demand.
+A collection of utilities for experimenting, messing with the game, or otherwise make up your own fun.
+Allows you to view from any angle, warp to different dungeons and spawn almost any object in the game on demand.

 **This mod will spoil the game for you.
 Please do yourself a favor and play it first.**